Which Social Network Is Right For Me?

 It’s important to have content on your social media pages before you start adding friends and followers.
 When you try to find followers, they’re going to look at the page to see if they want to follow you.
 So you need to give them a reason to follow you first.
 Provide valuable information about the industry and don’t focus solely on your products.

-Currently the most commonly used networks are Twitter and Facebook and these are a great place to start.
+Currently the most commonly used networks are X (Twitter) and Facebook and these are a great place to start.
 LinkedIn is increasingly popular but seen as the more “grown up and serious”, more business side of things.
-Google+ is starting to take off, but it’s still in relatively early days compared to the other networks and there are no shortages of others out there such as YouTube, Digg, Tumblr and many others.
+Don’t put all your eggs in to one basket though.
+Since this article was first written, Google+ was launched and shut down just a few years later.
+There are no shortages of alternatives out there such as YouTube, TikTok, Tumblr and many others.

 Each network has their own merit, and specific use.
-For example, YouTube’s primary focus is video, which isn’t always key to every businesses success.
+For example, YouTube’s primary focus is video, which isn’t always key to every businesses success, but can help play a role in SEO as well as delivering engaging content.

 Facebook offers the ability to have bespoke fan page tabs (essentially mini-websites) to increase fan bases and promote products/ launch competitions, gain subscriptions and much more.
 You can add “like gates” which encourage users to become fans before they can see certain content – this effectively “subscribes” them to your posts, very much like becoming “friends” on the personal side of Facebook.